maurges/every-rust-gui-library/notes.md

 not instance of Hash.
 Fuck me, is this possible at all?
 I mean, it might be possible with a lot of rc-refcell and manual updating, but I don't wanna.

+So here are my choices now.
+Do I want to go with the shitty approach, or do I want to make my own List?
+Hah, obviously the second one and then regret it.

+FUCK!
+I can't make my views!
+Well I'm regretting earlier than I expected, and I am very disappointed.
+How do I implement my own widgets?
+Is there any process at all?

+And making a binding from Rc is also a pain and I'm not sure if it's possible without bugs.
+Fuck, so only callbacks remain?

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's